Skip to main content

 Sonar Cloud

-If you are using the Cloud version, you just need to ensure that your CLI is fully integrated with Sonar.
-For more detailed information on integrating Sonar with different platforms, visit the following links:
+If you are using the Cloud version, you just need to ensure that your CI/CD is fully integrated with Sonar.
+For more detailed information on integrating Sonar with different platforms, visit their documentation.

 When the report is uploaded this is how it looks in Sonar dashboard where it shows a list of issues: